ronaldoussoren/pyobjc/docs/api/module-objc.rst

 Bridge options
 ..............

-.. class:: options
+.. data:: options

-   The object :data:`options` has attributes for reading and setting a number of configuration options for the bridge.
+   Attributes of this object contain configuration settings for the bridge.

-   Attributes whose names start with an underscore are reserved for use by the bridge and can appear or disappear with every release of PyObjC.
+   Attributes whose names start with an underscore are private and can appear or disappear with every release of PyObjC.

    .. versionadded:: 3.0

    .. attribute:: verbose
+      :type: bool

       When the value is :const:`True` the bridge will log more information.